kiana-S/numidr/README.md

 # NumIdr

-NumIdr is a linear algebra and matrix math library for Idris 2.
-It features an efficient, type-safe array system, as well as utilities for working with vector spaces.
-It is heavily inspired by Python's [NumPy](https://numpy.org/), as well as Rust's [nalgebra](https://www.nalgebra.org/).
+NumIdr is a linear algebra and data manipulation library for Idris 2.
+It features an efficient, type-safe array data structure, as well as utilities for working with vector spaces and matrices.
+It borrows concepts heavily from Python's [NumPy](https://numpy.org/), as well as Rust's [nalgebra](https://www.nalgebra.org/).

+The name is pronounced like "num-idge".